 Looking for the absolute best hostels in Manchester?
 You have come to the perfect place.
-We are Hostelgeeks, and we do all the leg work for you, so you can find the coolest hostels in Manchester.
+We are Hostelgeeks, and we do all the leg work for you, so you can find the coolest hostels in Manchester UK.

-We condensed it to the 3 top ones.
+We condensed it to the 2 top hostels.

 There is really no need to go beyond any of these.
 And quite frankly, this might not be a guide you expect.